deniseiras/docker_cicd_pipeline/README.md

 1. Making a change in any file, committing and pushing to the main branch will trigger the GitHub Actions at `.github/workflows` directory.
     - A good idea is to push your requirements.txt file, which could be different than the initial version from the repository

 2. Go to the Actions tab.
 It displays the workflow.
-Selecting the workflow shows you the breakdown of all the steps.
+Selecting the workflow shows you the breakdown of all the steps, like the image below:

 3. When the workflow is complete, go to your [repositories on Docker Hub](https://hub.docker.com/repositories).